 - Whole eggs or only yolks?
 According to the tradition, one should use only yolks to achieve a thicker and more homogeneous sauce.
 You can substitute one of the yolks for a whole egg if you wish to obtain a less dense cream.

 - Never combine the eggs whilst pasta it’s still on the stove!
 You will get scrambled eggs or an omelette – which are good of course but it won’t be a Carbonara.

 Serves: 2 | Preparation time: 10 mins | Cooking time: 15 mins

 - Short Pasta of your choice like Maccheroni or Rigatoni: 180 g

 - Black pepper: to taste

-Beat up the egg and the egg yolk in a large bowl, which must be big enough to hold all of the pasta at a later stage.
-Add almost all the grated Pecorino Romano and a generous amount of freshly ground pepper.
+Beat up the whole egg and the egg yolk in a large bowl which must be big enough to hold all of the pasta at a later stage.
+Add almost all the grated Pecorino Romano and a generous amount of freshly ground black pepper.

-Stir-fry pasta in the pan along with Guanciale for about 1 minute and let it flavour.
-Transfer pasta to the bowl with the eggs and stir immediately.
+Allow the pasta to season in the pan with the guanciale for about a minute, then place it in the bowl with the eggs and pecorino sauce, stirring immediately.